iCliniq Logo

 • Balance-related problems.

-Every time when a person experiences earache, it may not necessarily be due to infections and need not be antibiotics every time for treatment.
-Some things can be found at home which will provide relief from ear aches like:
+Whenever a person experiences an earache, it may not necessarily be due to infections, and antibiotics need not be taken every time for treatment.
+Some things can be found at home that will provide relief from earaches, like:

-• Over-the-Counter Painkillers- These painkillers are found to be effective for earache.
+• Over-The-Counter Painkillers- These painkillers are found to be effective for earache.
 Painkillers like Acetaminophen and Ibuprofen can be given for ear pain.
 They can be given along with or without antibiotics.
-They also help to subside other symptoms like fever along with ear infections.
-These can also be given to children after confirming the dosage from a doctor.
+They also help to subside other symptoms like fever along ear infections.
+These can also be given to children after a doctor confirms the dosage.

-• Cold or Warm Compress- We can use ice packs or heating pads in case of ear pain, too, like used in case of other pain conditions.
-This method can be done for both children and adults.
+• Cold or Warm Compress- They can use ice packs or heating pads in case of ear pain, too, as they are used in case of other pain conditions.
+This method can be used for both children and adults.
 Place the warm or cold compress over the ear for some seconds and then alternate between the warm and cold compresses with a time interval of ten minutes.

 • Neck Exercises- Sometimes, the earache is caused by pressure in the ear canal.
 This can be relieved by doing certain neck exercises.
 Neck rotation exercises are particularly helpful.

-• Hydrogen Peroxide- Hydrogen peroxide has been used as a remedy for ear aches for several years.
-Put some drops of hydrogen peroxide into the ear canal and let it remain there for some time, and drain it into the sink, following which rinse your ear with distilled water.
+• Hydrogen Peroxide- Hydrogen peroxide has been used as a remedy for earaches for several years.
+Put some drops of hydrogen peroxide into the ear canal, let it remain there for some time, and drain it into the sink, following which rinse the ear with distilled water.

 When to Consult a Doctor?

-The home remedy to treat the ear ache will depend upon the cause of the earache.
+The home remedy to treat the earache will depend upon the cause of the earache.
 If the earache is due to some referred pain, then it will not be resolved until the cause is treated.
-In such cases, the home remedies will not be of use.
-Most of the time, the ear infection clears up on its own with symptoms getting upon a few days and does not require any treatment.
-If the patient is below two years, always consult a pediatrician.
+In such cases, home remedies will not be of use.
+Most of the time, the ear infection clears up on its own, with symptoms lasting a few days, and does not require any treatment.
+If the patient is below two years old, always consult a pediatrician.

 • Dizziness.